kevindbaik/Mastermind_KB/readme/journal.md

 - Deciding API endpoints and way the user can interact with the game through only requests.

  #### <ins>What I Plan To-Do Tomorrow</ins>:
-- Finish or get close to completing API version of Mastermind:
+- Finish or get close to completing API routes for online Mastermind:
-  - Decide on db and create schema and new to persist game states
+  - Decide on db and create tables, seeders + also decide if I want to use an ORM
   - Finish building API endpoints that allow user to interact with game.
-Test and handle responses appropriately.
+Test and handle validations + responses appropriately.

+### ⛅ Day 5: April 26, 2024 ⛅
+#### <ins>What I Accomplished Today</ins>:
+- Finished building API including routes for player signup/login/logout, playing/seeing their games, making guesses and hints
+- Also built a manager class thats acts as a middleman between the API and database...
+  - I decided to not use an ORM and also just use sqlite for my db.
+I don't think this application needs it, theres not too many SQL operations and I'd like to keep it as lightweight as possible.
+  - I'm using Flask session to handle tracking player sessions when they login/logout
+- Tested all routes, error handling, and validations with Postman

+#### <ins>Todays Blockers</ins>:
+- Ran into an issue with double-encoded 'history' data (an attribute in my game thats a python list) in API responses
+  - This was due to not properly deserializing JSON from the database (I json.dumps when storing to db.. so I fixed the serialization process with json.loads)
+- Ran into another issue when database wasn't being found.
+I solved this by using relative pathing
+- Working on keeping a consistent return messages/errors with my API
+- Discovered con.row_factory = sqlite3.Row... which allows accessing the columns of a query by name instead of by position which is very helpful sometimes.

+ #### <ins>What I Plan To-Do Tomorrow</ins>:
+- Clean up my API code now that I know it works - it's very unpleasant to look at right now... so I'll seperate routes into game and player directories, implement helper methods where I can, etc.
+- Build out the UI of my online version of the game and "connect" it to my API.
+It'll still be console based UI but different to the "local" version of the game I built in the first few days.
+- I'm very happy I decided to implement this feature (online game) and to keep it lightweight!
+  - This is one of the first times I'm not using PostgreSQL or an ORM so I feel very "in control" of my code since there's minimal abstractions.